Have a look at our checklist of good practice for all school support staff, old and new.

 Policies you work under

-ð been given a copy of the school’s handbook?
+ð been given a copy of the school’s employee handbook?

 ð received a copy of all relevant policies, for example: behaviour, health and safety, restraining pupils, sickness absence procedures?